Echo State Condition at the Critical Point: Critical reservoirs with regard to the input statistics

 \section{Critical reservoirs with regard to the input statistics $\bar{\bf u}^{\infty}$}

 Various ideas on what types of reservoirs work better than others have been brought up.
-In \cite{neco2015} the following idea has been introduced: One can try to keep the memories of the input history in the network as long as possible.
-The principle idea was to tune the network's recurrent connectivity to a level where the convergence for a subset of ${\cal F}_{crit} \in {\cal F} $ with regard to eq. \ref{metric} is
+One can try to keep the memories of the input history in the network as long as possible.
+The principle idea is to tune the network's recurrent connectivity to a level where the convergence for a subset of ${\cal F}_{crit} \in {\cal F} $ with regard to eq. \ref{metric} is

 rather than

 where $a<0$ and $0<b<1$ are system specific values, i.e., they depend on ${\cal F}_{ \bar{\bf u}^{\infty}}$.